-Luckily, Pilates moves like side-lying leg series and standing reformer exercises (pictured above) are primed to target these muscles.
+Luckily, Pilates moves like side-lying leg series and standing reformer exercises are ideal to target these muscles.

 Proper alignment of the lower body is also essential for skiers.
 Knees need to be positioned centrally over feet – without it, skiers won’t be able to carve through the snow.
 Poor knee alignment will also make snowboarders feel unstable.

 Again, Pilates is the perfect choice for skiers looking to work on their form.
 All the Pilates exercises are designed to improve alignment, and many specifically focus on the relationship between the foot, ankle and hip.

 Another plus of working on your alignment and form through Pilates is that doing so will make you a more efficient skier.
 This means you’ll feel less fatigued during your holiday and help you avoid any tiredness-related ski injuries.

 Pilates for skiers has the following benefits;

 - Improve strength